mia-platform/documentation/docs/development_suite/api-console/api-design/flow-manager-configurator/how-it-works.md

 ## Header

-The header is always displayed on top of the Configurator, it provides the following features.
+The header is always displayed on top of the Configurator, it provides the following features:

-### Flow Selector

-The flow selector component is placed on the left side of the header.
+- **Flow Selector**: the flow selector component is placed on the left side of the header.
 It provides a dropdown menu which allows to switch from a Flow Manager service to another.

-### Go to microservice

-The *Go to microservice* button is placed on the right side of the header.
+- **Go to microservice**: the *Go to microservice* button is placed on the right side of the header.
 It redirects the user to the Microservices section in Design Area, in particular to the linked Flow Manager microservice.

-### History Buttons

-The history buttons are placed on the right side of the header.
+- **History Buttons**: the history buttons are placed on the right side of the header.
 They provide the standard history actions: *undo* and *redo*.
 The history is based on actions that result in configuration changes: the maximum supported length is 10 actions.

-### Settings

-The settings button is placed on the right side of the header.
+- **Settings**: the settings button is placed on the right side of the header.
 It provides a dropdown menu with the following options:
     - Persistency Management
-- Deep Merge (only for Flow Manager version >= `2.6.0`)
+    - Service configuration
+    - Service settings
     - Unlink microservice (only for linked services)
+    - New layout (only if you have not switched to the new layout yet)

 #### Persistency Management